vRune4/NugetVersionTest/src/NugetVersionTest/README.md

-# NugetVersionTest
+# NuGetVersionTest

-Fantastic package for testing semantic versioning and github actions.
+Fantastic package for testing semantic versioning and GitHub actions.